How to Clean Baseboard Heaters (Radiators & Covers) the Right Way

 Remove the front cover of your baseboard heater by lifting up or removing the end caps then lifting the front cover of the baseboard heater off.

+A soft brush or the brush vacuum attachment is a must-have tool.
 Straighten any bent fins with needle nose pliers.
 Straight fins ensure maximum air flow.
 Don’t be shy, you can’t break them.
+There are also various fin combs and other tools specifically built for cleaning your fins.

 Replace the front panel and close or reinstall the end caps.